ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-linking.md

 The {@link module:link/linkimage~LinkImage} plugin registers:

-* The `'linkImage'` button that opens the link UI when an image is selected by the user (to use in the {@link TODO-overview#image-toolbar image toolbar}).
+* The `'linkImage'` button that opens the link UI when an image is selected by the user (to use in the {@link features/images-overview#image-contextual-toolbar image toolbar}).
 * The {@link module:link/linkimage/linkimagecommand~LinkImageCommand `'linkImage'` command}.

 <info-box>